Exam Descriptions

 -

-Music: composition, instrumental and vocal Up to three awards may be offered in three categories:
+Music: composition, instrumental and vocal Up to three awards may be offered in each of these three categories:

 - Vocal

-All students who wish to participate in the music exam must first complete the online Music Scholarship Application Form no later than one week before assigned exam/audition date.
+All students who wish to participate in the music exam/audition must first complete the online Music Scholarship Application Form no later than one week before the assigned exam/audition date.

-- During an 8-10 minute interview with music faculty, you will be asked to sight-read music and answer questions about your music interests.
+- During a 10-minute interview with the music faculty, you will start by performing your prepared music and answer questions about your music interests.
+In addition:

 -

-Nursing Please choose one of the two articles, read and review the content.
-As you review these articles, reflect on your perspective of this information in relation to the role of the modern day, professional nurse.
-Be prepared to answer specific questions (in essay form) related to the articles from your point of view and life experience.
+Nursing Please read and review the content.
+As you review this article, reflect on your perspective of this information in relation to the role of the modern day, professional nurse.
+Be prepared to answer specific questions (in essay form) related to the article from your point of view and life experience.

 Time allowed: 2 hours